Maria Antonovna Naryshkina, Mistress of Alexander I, Emperor of All Russia

 • Emanuel Dmitrievich Naryshkin (1813 – 1901), married (1) Ekaterina Nikolaevna Novosiltseva, no children (2) Alexandra Nikolaevna Chicherina, no children

-In 1815, Maria accompanied Alexander I, Emperor of All Russia to the Congress of Vienna, which caused a scandal.
-Eventually, Maria began to worry about her position and the gossip that surrounded her and Alexander began to have pangs of guilt about the long-term affair.
+In 1815, Maria accompanied Alexander I, Emperor of All Russia to the Congress of Vienna, causing a scandal.
+Eventually, Maria began to worry about her position and the gossip surrounding her and Alexander began to have pangs of guilt about the long-term affair.
 In 1818, the affair ended and Alexander went back to his wife Elizabeth Alexeievna but he continued to talk about Maria as his family.

 Maria in 1838; Credit – Wikipedia